Global-Virtual-Networks/Grid-Plugin/README.md

 For a live demonstration, visit our [Demo Page](https://global-virtual-networks.github.io/Grid-Plugin/).

 ## Installation
+1. Clone or Download the project
+2. Modify the data adapter/grid data to your liking
+3. That's it

-## Display Your Data
+## Components

-1. Data adapter.
-Defines how to get the grid data.
+1. Data adapter is the property instructs the plugin how to get the grid data.
 There are two ways to do this(check index.html for the syntax):
     - Restful API Call
     - Supplying Local Data

-2. Grid Data.
-Formatted into an object with these 3 properties:
+2. Grid Data Object.
+Must include these 3 properties:
    - count: specifies the # of rows
    - rows: an array of objects that holds the data for each row
    - schema: an array of objects that defines the behaviors of the columns, by listing properties such as: